 General description of the reform package

-The reform package means that 18 new counties are established, the structure, services and financing of health and social services and the duties of regional government will all be reorganised.
+The health, social services and regional government reform will establish the new counties and reform the structure, services and funding of health and social services as well as transfer new duties to the counties.
 The reform is due to come into force on 1 January 2019.

 Public administration in Finland will be organised on a three-tier level as follows: central government, counties (autonomous regions), local government.
 The existing regional divisions will be used as a basis for dividing the country into counties.
 There will be 18 counties in Finland, which will organise all public healthcare and social services in their area.
 Some other duties will be transferred to the counties as well, from Centres for Economic Development, Regional State Administrative Agencies, Regional Councils and other joint municipal authorities and municipalities

 Once these functions have been transferred from nearly 190 different designated authorities to just 18 counties, the number of joint statutory organisations, namely different local authorities and healthcare and social welfare service providers, will be markedly reduced.